AndyWangSFU/AC215_TBD_1/README.md

 (3) `src/model_compression/docker-entrypoint.sh`: Specifies entry point to the Docker container.

 (4) `src/model_compression/run_docker.sh`: Shell script to call to run the container locally.

-*Model Training Container*

-- This container contains the training scripts and modeling components, which utilizes data from our GCP bucket.
-After performing the whole training process, the trained model will be saved back to GCP bucket.
-Please note that we did not end up completely implementing the serverless training via vertex AI (as suggested tutorial here: https://github.com/dlops-io/model-training/tree/main), but we left the structure here.
-However, we did make the training container callable and ran the training container like the other containers using the vertex AI pipeline in similar manners.

-(1) `src/training/multimodal_binary_training.py` - this script pulls in cleaned metadata and runs a prefetch-enabled TFData pipeline that resizes and normalizes the images and also turns the text into appropriate BERT inputs (text_input_mask, text_input_type_ids, text_input_word_ids), and fits models with specified hyperparameters.
-Model artifacts and metrics are all stored in W&B. The resulting run model is saved in GCP bucket.

-(2) `src/training/package` - this is our attempted model training Python code package, a part of the container structure, but was not ultimately used.

 *Workflow Container*